 The Customer agrees and undertakes that, in connection with this contract and any transactions under it, it has and will maintain proper and accurate books, records and accounts which, in reasonable detail, accurately and fairly reflect any and all payments made, expenses incurred and assets disposed of; and has and will maintain an internal accounting controls system that is sufficient to ensure the proper authorisation, recording and reporting of all transactions and to provide reasonable assurances that violations of the anti-corruption laws of the United Kingdom, the United States of America or of any country where goods will be transported or distributed to or from in connection with this contract will be prevented, detected and deterred.
 The Customer further agrees that it will allow Castrol and/or Castrol’s duly authorised representative(s) and/or nominated auditor(s) at any time during the term of this contract and within a reasonable time after its termination to review and/or audit all such books, records, accounts and internal accounting control system that may be relevant to an audit of its compliance with this clause and undertakes that it will cooperate fully with any such review and/or audit (to include, without limitation, allowing access to premises and answering any reasonable questions that may arise).

-In addition to any other right that Castrol may have, Castrol may end the contract immediately without liability if:
+In addition to any other right that either party may have, either party may end the contract immediately:

 Without prejudice to any other rights or remedies Castrol may have, if the contract is ended under this clause 19 the Customer shall immediately pay to Castrol all sums outstanding for lubricants delivered and services performed on or before the end date.
 If the contract is ended under this clause 19, then this Part B shall survive.